mayracu/reading-notes/class1.md

 ### Fill-in-the-blank key concepts

 - Headings: To create a heading, add this sign ___ in front of a word or phrase
-- URL and email addresses: To turn a URL or email address into a link, enclose it in ---
+- URL and email addresses: To turn a URL or email address into a link, enclose it in ___
-- Quotes: You can quote text with this symbol ---
+- Quotes: You can quote text with this symbol ___
-- Adding elements in lists: To add elements in a list while preserving the continuity of the list, indent the element --- spaces or --- tab
+- Adding elements in lists: To add elements in a list while preserving the continuity of the list, indent the element ___ spaces or ___ tab
-- Code Blocks: To create code blocks, indent each line of the block by at least --- spaces or --- tab
+- Code Blocks: To create code blocks, indent each line of the block by at least ___ spaces or ___ tab
-- Horizontal Rules: To create a horizontal rule, use --- or more asterisks (***), dashes (---), or underscores (___) on a line by themselves
+- Horizontal Rules: To create a horizontal rule, use ___ or more asterisks (***), dashes (---), or underscores (___) on a line by themselves
-- Links: To create a link, enclose the link text in brackets and then follow it immediately with the --- in parentheses
+- Links: To create a link, enclose the link text in brackets and then follow it immediately with the ___ in parentheses
-- Adding titles to a link: To add a title to a link, enclose it in --- marks after the URL.
+- Adding titles to a link: To add a title to a link, enclose it in ___ marks after the URL

 ## Things I want to know more about